adeyblue/ManAboutTheHouseEdits/index.md

 Mildred: Would you believe it must've been six years since I last had a dance

 * And that's that episode.
-The ITV Hub version almost entirely cuts out the character of Maurice, and while there's not really any loss in a comedy sense, is the cliche harmful enough to deserve complete eradication? *
+The ITV Hub version almost entirely cuts out the character of Maurice, but as we'll see, almost any hint of homosexuality and it's cliches ends up like this

 | ***Running times*** |
 | Complete |